project-liberty/BlockDX/doc/dx/dxapi.md

-## Blocknet RPC expanded with API for Decentralized Exchange.
+## Liberty RPC expanded with API for Decentralized Exchange.
-## They can be used like ordinary blocknet rpc methods.
+## They can be used like ordinary liberty rpc methods.

 `dxGetTransactionList` - without params, return list of pending and active XBridge transactions
 example:
-`./blocknetdx-cli dxGetTransactionList`
+`./liberty-cli dxGetTransactionList`

 Output:
 ```